A bottle of CBD oil. Text that reads "5 Things to do before you buy CBD online"

 Related: Where Should You Buy CBN Online?

-Have they gone dark all of a sudden?
-Do they respond to your messages in a timely manner?
-A long period of radio silence may be an indication that the farm is no longer open.
+2. Are they active? – Does the company post somewhat regularly?
+Do they respond to messages and comments in a timely manner?
+A ‘dead’ social media channel may be an indication that the farm or online shop is no longer open.

 Internal reviews